18 Detroit Nicknames From Past to Present

 Hockeytown

-The slogan Hockeytown is used in relation to the NHL's Detroit Red Wings.
-There is no doubt that Detroit is the hockey capital of Michigan.
-Fans from far and wide flock to watch these lively hockey games in the heart of the city.
+The nickname "Hockeytown" is tied to the NHL's Detroit Red Wings.
+There is no doubt that Detroit is the hockey capital of Michigan, and fans from far and wide flock to watch games in the heart of the city.

 The 313

-313 is the area code used in Detroit and surrounding suburbs.
-Popular artists, such as Eminem, have referred to Detroit as the "313" in songs and in film.
-The nickname is mainly used amongst locals who reside in Detroit, but those who live in the suburbs may refer to their home as the 313 as well.
+Popular artists, most notably Eminem, have referred to Detroit as the 313 in songs and in the 2002 film 8 Mile.
+The nickname is mainly used among locals, but those who live in the surrounding suburbs sometimes claim it as well.

 Conclusion